BeyondIntractability.org BeyondIntractability.org

 Fair procedures tend to inspire feelings of loyalty to one's group, legitimize the authority of leaders, and help to ensure voluntary compliance with the rules.[5]
 This is true in a variety of settings, from the work place, to political organizations, to legal contexts.

 Issues of procedural justice thus arise in the making of many different types of decisions.
-For example, in the context of legal proceedings, procedural justice has to do with ensuring that a fair trial takes place.
+In the context of legal proceedings, procedural justice has to do with ensuring that a fair trial takes place.
 The application of law is supposed to ensure impartiality, consistency, and transparency.
-In order to ensure that retributive justice is served and that offenders receive fair punishments, judges, and juries must be unbiased and evenhanded in their sentencings.
+In order to ensure that retributive justice is served and that offenders receive fair punishments, judges, and juries must be unbiased and evenhanded in their sentencings.[6]

 In the realm of distributive justice, implementing fair procedures is a matter of setting down rules that everyone should follow in acquiring and transferring goods.
 Many believe that following certain rules of allocation will lead to the fairest distribution of wealth.